USI-MSDE-SA-2022/software-architecture-model-Annonymus-v02/src/sa/model/index.md

 }

-## Example Scenario
+## Maximum Latency

-Quality: _Recoverability_
+Quality: _Performance (Latency)_

-Scenario: In case of power failure, rebooting the system should take up to 20 seconds.
+Scenario: Answers to client requests should be transmitted no more than 100ms after reception of the query

 ```puml
 @startuml